 - Resist the urge to organize your packages and projects based on groupings like team function or product line — you’ll use attributes like teams, custom fields, or tags, to categorize your work instead.
 Once these attributes are set up, you’ll be able to filter, measure progress, and run meaningful reports from the get-go.

-Read this article for more information on Setting Up the Workspace.
+Read these articles for more information on how to Set Up Your Workspace.

 Step 4.
 Plan your roll-out